 For sites with unpredictable URL schemes, the wiki supports the MediaWiki external link syntax:

 If your user account is new, or if you are editing a talk page as your IP address, you may be required to solve a puzzle to make sure you aren't an automated process adding off-topic external links.

 Some websites deny service to users of Firefox's Tracking Protection feature because their scripts confuse Tracking Protection with an ad blocker.
 Tracking Protection blocks only ads presented through ad networks and ad exchanges that track users from one website to another to build a dossier on their browsing habits.
-By default, Firefox enables Tracking Protection in Private Browsing windows; there is a hidden preference to enable it in all windows.
+By default, Firefox enables Tracking Protection in Private Browsing windows, and Firefox 57 and later expose a preference to enable it in all windows.
 But some websites are unable to fall back to ads that do not track users, such as self-hosted ads.
 Websites seen to do this in 2016 or 2017 include at least WIRED, the INQUIRER, The Atlantic, Jellynote, and TV Tropes.
 In 2018, sites such as Tech Review started doing this as a means of enforcing a metered paywall.
 Think hard before linking to a site that deliberately makes itself unreadable to Tracking Protection users, especially if another website that respects users' privacy has a comparable work available.

 In general, if a website has both cleartext HTTP and HTTPS versions, prefer the HTTPS version.
 This protects readers by preventing an ISP from intercepting a connection and inserting advertisements or other malware, as Comcast has been caught doing in 2017.

 As of July 2018, Wikia was the top non-HTTPS domain in the United States (other than URL shorteners).